vacu9708/Study-records/Operating system/Process synchronization/README.md

 def add_100_monitor(number, lock):
     for _ in range(100):
-        with lock:  # This will acquire the lock and automatically release it after the block number.value += 1  # Critical section
+        with lock:  # Monitor used.
+This will acquire the lock and automatically release it after the block number.value += 1  # Critical section

 if __name__ == "__main__":